Monique Proulx (racing driver)

-Monique Proulx (1947–12 August 2012) was a teacher, model, actress, journalist, and racing driver from Québec.
+Monique Proulx (23 February 1947–12 August 2012) was a teacher, model, journalist, entrepreneur, singer, and racing driver from Québec.
+Early in both her singing and racing careers, she used "Karine Louvier" as her nom de scène or nom de course.
+She was the first woman to drive in a United States Grand Prix (USGP) event when she qualified in one of the support races in 1974.

 Biography

-Proulx was born in 1947.
-Her father, a Québec City horse-trainer, died when she was two years old.
-Proulx was also two when she contracted polio, resulting in her undergoing three operations on her legs, completed when she was 10, which left her with a limp until she was 13.
+Proulx's father, a Québec City horse-trainer, died when she was two years old.
+Proulx also contracted polio at two years of age, resulting in her undergoing three operations on her legs, completed when she was 10, which left her with a limp until she was 13.

 After studying education, she worked as a French teacher for 3½ years at the Commission scolaire de Laval.

-Her son Stéphane was born in December 1965.

-A single mother, Proulx left teaching at 21 to become a model.
+Proulx left teaching at 21 to become a model.
 She appeared in several advertising campaigns on both radio and television.
 Clients included the Molson and Labatt breweries, Hydro-Québec and Ford Canada.
 The campaign that gave her the most personal satisfaction was one for nylons because of her history with polio and the previous surgeries on her legs.
 She also became owner of a chain of salon/spas.

+Proulx's son Stéphane was born in December 1965.

-Proulx began a relationship with Doctor Jacques Fortin, whom she met on a ski hill.
+Proulx was in a relationship with Doctor Jacques Fortin, whom she met on a ski hill.

+In the early 1970s Proulx was romantically linked with Quebécois singer-songwriter Claude Dubois.
+This relationship ended in 1974.

+As a singer, Proulx released two singles in 1971 under the stage name "Karine Louvier": Mary Jane and Rever de Toi, and two other singles in 1982 as Monique Proulx: Les Hommes, les Astres, et Moi as a solo performer, and Corps Accord (Le Chant de la Sirène) as a duet with Pierre Saint-Onge.

 An accident in a Datsun 240Z on the streets of Montréal broke Proulx's leg in four places and sent her through the windshield.

-In 1975 a film that Proulx was involved in was released.
+In 1975 Proulx was the subject of a short film made with the support of l'Office du Film du Québec and Les Productions Mutuelles Limitée, directed by Robert Ménard.
+Titled "portraits de femmes — Monique Proulx", the film was released in 1976.

-In 1976 she participated in the ABC Television athletic competition "Superstars", progressing to the Women's Preliminary round.
+In 1976 Proulx took part in the ABC Television athletic competition "Superstars", progressing to the Women's Preliminary round.

-Proulx appeared in the "Girls of Canada" feature in the October 1980 issue of Playboy magazine.
+Proulx appeared in the "Girls of Canada" feature in the October 1980 issue of Playboy magazine, pictured in her racing suit sitting in her open-wheeled race car.

 When Stéphane also became a racing driver in the 1980s, Proulx retired from racing to support his career.
 Stéphane died in 1993 at the age of 27.

 Proulx died on 12 August 2012 at age 65.